s-martin/s-martin.github.io/_posts/2020-01-11-phoniebox.markdown

 I wanted the box portable, so I needed a power bank.

-My coworker has built a excellent custom-made case which fulfills my needs.
+My friend has built a excellent custom-made case which fulfills my needs.

 ![case](/assets/images/IMG_20191223_232037747.jpg)